fbpx

 Do I Need to Worry About Rodents Around My Home or Business?

-Now that the weather is beginning to get cooler, rodents will be out in force looking for a place to stay warm.
-These pests are nothing to scoff at – in fact, rodents can carry diseases and their fur, saliva and waste can taint your food.
 That’s not all; rodents are also hosts for fleas, spreading diseases like the lymphocytic choriomeningitis virus.
 And if you or someone you know has a weakened immune system, chances are they or you may begin to experience headaches, fever and meningitis.
+Rodents can carry diseases and contaminate food.
+For more information on preventing a rodent infestation, see the CDC guide on rodent control.

 How long do rodents live?